orymeyer/AutoIT-Key-Logger/README.md

 ##Instructions

-1.Download AutoIT from [here](https://www.autoitscript.com/site/autoit/downloads/) and optionally SCITE.
+*Download AutoIT from [here](https://www.autoitscript.com/site/autoit/downloads/) and optionally SCITE.
-2.Edit the keylogger.au3 file and set
+*Edit the keylogger.au3 file and set
 ```
 $postServer="www.myserver.com/log"
 ```
 to your server URL.
-3.Deploy on your machine.
+*Deploy on your machine.